2.2.3 NBS & NBU eligibility for individuals

 Ben's eligibility for NBS is assessed to ensure that Sophie does not receive a duplicate benefit of NBS while they are members of the same couple.
 The assessment recognises that Sophie has not received the full benefit of the maximum 13 weeks (91 days) NBS period.

-For the period that Ben and Sophie are members of a couple (day 1 to day 59 of Ben's NBS period), Ben is eligible for NBS for the following number of days (Rule 2 applies):
+For the period that Ben and Sophie are members of a couple (day one to day 59 of Ben's NBS period), Ben is eligible for NBS for the following number of days (Rule 2 applies):

-91 − the number of days Sophie was eligible for NBS while they were a couple = 91 − 50 = 41 days
+- 91 − the number of days Sophie was eligible for NBS while they were a couple = 91 − 50 = 41 days

 Therefore, while Ben is a member of a couple with Sophie, he can receive the NBS for 41 days.
 NBS is not added to Ben's rate of FTB Part A from day 42 to day 59 of Ben's NBS period.
 This ensures that Sophie does not receive (through payment to Ben) more than 13 weeks (91 days) of NBS.